Amazing, isn’t it?

 - Reach out to every cold lead without exceptions.
 The problem?
 Doing so is going to exhaust their resources pretty quickly, leading to nothing but frustration.

 The good news?
-Lead scoring helps eliminate those problems entirely.
+Lead scoring helps eliminate those problems entirely and discover product qualified leads with ease.

 Before we discuss how the process works in practice, though, we should uncover all the benefits of developing a lead scoring model for your SaaS.